 Vision scientists assert that there’s no safe amount of myopia because any amount of myopia raises risk of blinding maladies : Cataracts, Glaucoma, Macular Degeneration and Retinal Detachment.

 For most people the names of these diseases are words without much meaning.
-But, until faced with compromised vision, we cannot imagine life without sight.
+But, for most of us, until faced with compromised vision, we cannot imagine life without sight.

 It’s now well-established that the younger a person becomes myopic, the earlier in life they become susceptible to ocular pathologies.
 This is more than just a matter of kids needing glasses to read the blackboard, yet many eye doctors hesitate to tell parents of the risks.